Milutin Milanković: Later life

-History of science
+Tower of Babel

-After the war, Milanković was vice president of the Serbian Academy of Sciences (1948–1958) and became a member of the Commission 7 for celestial mechanics in the International Astronomical Union in 1948.
+After the war, in 1947, Milanković's only son emigrated from the new communist Yugoslavia via Paris, London and Egypt to Australia.
+Milanković would never see his son again and the only way of correspondence between them would be through letters.
+Milanković was vice president of the Serbian Academy of Sciences (1948–1958).
+In 1948, the General Assembly of the International Astronomical Union was held in Zürich.
+Milankovich is listed as a member of Commission 7 for Celestial Mechanics, and "V. Mishkovitch" as member of Commission 19 for Latitude Variation and Commission 20 for Minor Planets.
+For a short period, he was the head of the Belgrade Observatory (1948 - 1951).
+At that time, the Cold War between nuclear powers began.
+In 1953, he was at the Congress of the International Union for Quaternary Research (INQUA) held in Rome where he was interrupted during his speech by numerous opponents since radiocarbon dating at that time showed different results than his theory.
 In the same year, he became a member of the Italian Institute of Paleontology.
 In November 1954, fifty years after receiving his original diploma, he received the Golden Doctor's diploma from the Technical University of Vienna.
-In 1955, he was also elected to the German Academy of Naturalists "Leopoldina" in Halle, Saxony-Anhalt.
+In 1955, he was also elected as a corresponding member to the Academy of Naturalists "Leopoldina" in Halle, Saxony-Anhalt, East Germany.

-At the same time, Milanković began publishing numerous books on the history of science, including Isaac Newton and Newton's Principia (1946), The founders of the natural science Pythagoras – Democritus – Aristotle – Archimedes (1947), History of astronomy – from its beginnings up to 1727 (1948), Through empire of science – images from the lives of great scientists (1950), Twenty-two centuries of Chemistry (1953), and Techniques in the ancient times (1955).
+At the same time, Milankovitch began publishing numerous books and textbooks on the history of science, including Isaac Newton and Newton's Principia (1946), The founders of the natural science Pythagoras – Democritus – Aristotle – Archimedes (1947), History of astronomy – from its beginnings up to 1727 (1948), Through empire of science – images from the lives of great scientists (1950), Twenty-two centuries of Chemistry (1953), and Technology in Ancient times (1955).

+In 1955, Milankovitch retired from the position of professor of celestial mechanics and the history of astronomy at the University of Belgrade.
+In the same year, he published his last work, which is not from the natural sciences, but from his original profession of structural engineering.
+The paper was titled The Tower of Babel of modern technology.
+Milankovitch in this work calculated the highest building possible on our Earth.
+He was inspired by work of Pieter Bruegel the Elder's Tower of Babel (older version in Vienna).
+The building would have a base radius of 112.84 km and a height of 21646 m.
+Since the building penetrates the Earth 1.4 km, it would have a height of 20.25 km above the Earth's surface.
+At the very top, there would be a wide platform for a meteorological and astronomical station.

-Milutin suffered a stroke and died in Belgrade in 1958.
+In September 1957, Milutin suffered a stroke and died in Belgrade in 1958.
 He is buried in his family cemetery in Dalj.

-Legacy

-After Milanković's death, most of the scientific community came to dispute his "astronomical theory" and no longer recognized the results of his research.
-But ten years after his death and fifty years from the first publication, Milanković's theory was again taken under consideration.
-His book was translated into English under the title "Canon of Insolation of the Ice-Age Problem" in 1969 by the Israel Program for Scientific Translations, and was published by the U.S. Department of Commerce and the National Science Foundation in Washington, D.C.

-In the beginning, recognition came slowly, but later, the theory was proven to be accurate.
-Project CLIMAP (Climate: Long Range Investigation, Mapping and Production) finally resolved the dispute and proved the theory of Milankovitch cycles.